huntdatacenter/docs/docs/working-in-your-lab/workbench/faq.md

 description: Frequently asked questions about the Workbench in HUNT Lab.
 ---

-# FAQ on the workbench
+# FAQ on the Workbench

-**This page contain frequently asked questions on your workbench in your lab.
+**This page contain frequently asked questions on your Workbench in your lab.
 Help us expand this section by sending us your questions and burning topics.**

 [[toc]]